shauninman/MiniUI-Legacy-Miyoo-Mini/README.md

 MiniUI is simple, some might say to a fault.
 That's okay.
 I think it's one of those things where, if you like it, even just a little bit, you'll love it.

 MiniUI is defined by no. No boxart.
 No video previews.
 No background menu music.
 No custom themes.
 No also rans.
 MiniUI is too full of self-loathing for all that.
 It doesn't like launchers.
 It doesn't like being one.
 It wants to disappear and speed you on your way.
 MiniUI is unapologetically opinionated software.
-Sorry/not sorry.
+Sorry not sorry.

 Check the [Releases](https://github.com/shauninman/MiniUI/releases) for the latest and if you want more info before downloading, the readme included in every release is also available [here](https://github.com/shauninman/MiniUI/tree/main/skeleton).